JosephLeger/Workflow_RNA-seq/README.md

 # Common Steps
 ## 0. Preparation of references
 This step only needs to be carried out during the first alignment.
 The genome or transcriptome once indexed can be reused as a reference for subsequent alignments.
-First, you need to download reference genome FASTA file and annotaion GTF file.
+First, you need to download reference genome FASTA file and annotaion GTF file in the Genome folder.
 ```bash
 # Example with mouse genome from Ensembl.org
 wget https://ftp.ensembl.org/pub/release-108/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna_sm.primary_assembly.fa.gz
 wget https://ftp.ensembl.org/pub/release-108/gtf/mus_musculus/Mus_musculus.GRCm39.108.gtf.gz
 ```
-Then, use provided scripts in refindex folder of this repository according to the workflow you aim to perform.
+Then, create a directory for the reference and use provided scripts in refindex folder of this repository according to the workflow you aim to perform.

 ### STAR indexing
 Syntax : ```sh STAR_refindex.sh <FASTA> <GTF>```